 Years of Experience

-Respondents who have been working for five to nine years make $67K annually on average.
-Broken down by tenure, the largest share of Centene Corporation employees (30 percent) have one to four years of experience and earn around $51K per year on average.
+For those with five to nine years of experience, average earnings amount to $67K annually.
+Broken down by tenure, the largest share of Centene Corporation employees (30 percent) have one to four years of experience and earn $51K per year on average.

-When it comes to location, the highest average paycheck ($70K annually) can be spotted in Baton Rouge, La.; Chicago, Ill. (approximately $69K), St. Louis, Mo. (about $68K), and Atlanta, Ga. ($65K) are the next top-paying cities.
-Tampa, Fla. is one of the lowest-paid cities, with earnings averaging about $48K.
-By state, Illinois offers the highest pay at $71K per year.
+When it comes to location, the highest average paycheck (approximately $70K annually) can be spotted in Baton Rouge, La.; Chicago, Ill. ($69K), St. Louis, Mo. (around $68K), and Atlanta, Ga. (about $65K) are the next top-paying cities.
+Expected earnings are below average (approximately $48K) in Tampa, Fla., one of the lowest-paid cities.
+U.S. pay levels are highest in the state of Illinois; salaries there average to $71K per year.

-Nurse Case Managers earn the highest median pay at around $73K annually, followed by Contract Negotiators ($70K), IT Systems Engineers (approximately $68K), and Data Analysts ($60K).
-On the lower end are Corporate Trainers at around $52K on average.
+Nurse Case Managers earn the highest median pay at $73K annually, followed by Contract Negotiators ($70K), IT Systems Engineers (around $68K), and Data Analysts (about $60K).
+On the lower end are Corporate Trainers at $52K on average.

 Certifications and Degrees